openedx-unsupported/edx-certificates/README.md

         nosetests tests.gen_cert_test:test_cert_gen

+**Troubleshooting**:

-**Troubleshooting**: If tests fail with errors, try running:
+  * If tests fail with errors, try running:
+     ```shell
      pip install -r requirements.txt
+     ```
     to install necessary requirements.

-In addition, you must install `gpg`.
-See [gnugp](http://www.gnupg.org/) for instructions.
+  * If your verification pages are wrong or gnupg starts throwing errors, you may not have `gpg` installed.
+See [gnupg](http://www.gnupg.org/) for help installing.

+  * If you run `create_pdf.py` and get unicode errors, you may need to set the LC_ALL environment variable:
+    ```shell
+    export LC_ALL=en_us.UTF-8
+    ```

+  * If you are running on a linux virtual machine being hosted by MacOS, and your git checkout is being NFS mounted, you may have library import errors because of Mac case-folding semantic preservation by Python's pathlib.
+Try doing a git checkout inside the vm that isn't exported from MacOS.

 ## Roadmap/TODO/Future Features